FluxBP/pserve/README.md

 storeos 'websiteupload("myaccountnam", "pagename", "mylocal/directory");'
 ```

-## Connecting PermaServe to other Antelope blockchains
+## Connecting PermaServe to a specific Antelope blockchain

-The default PermaServe implementation points to the PermaStore contract [permastoreux](https://explorer.uxnetwork.io/account/permastoreux) on the [UX Network](https://uxnetwork.io), and uses the blockchain API node https://api.uxnetwork.io.
-If you are going to use another blockchain and/or another PermaStore contract deployment, you have to edit pretty much all of the source files.
+You have to edit the source files to point the code to the specific running blockchain that you are going to use.
 Search for `permastoreux`, `api.uxnetwork.io`, and `UX Network` across the project and change them to what you need.

 ## Future work